dirigiblelabs/curriculum-2017/IvoYakov/Excercises/README.md

 # Excercises
-This directory contains all the homework excercises
+This directory contains all the homework excercises.